wolskies/raspberrypi-hpl/README.md

 	- A result other than '0x0' means the CPU throttled due to temperature
 	- With the Flirc case, my RPi4 didn't exceed 71 deg on a test

-- To run the test multiple times (in this example 10), type:
+- The included HPL.dat.hxpl specifies 2 problem sizes (N) and 5 NBs.
+This will result in the test running 10 times.
+An alternate way to run it to modify the HPL.dat.xhpl to specify 1 N and 1 NB, and run the test 10 times with the following:

-        for i in {1..10}; do ./run_job.sh; done
+        for i in {1..10}; do ./run_xhpl.sh; done

-    - The only problem with this method that I haven't figured out, is that you will need to type the sudo password in for each iteration.
-(Thought:  try sudo su- then try the command)
+    - Downside of this method is that you may have to type in the sudo command multiple times as it repeats the entire script - including disabling unnecessary services

-#### Test #2: Launching with mpiexec
+#### Test #2: Launching with mpiexec (n=1)

 This method calls xhpl directly via the run_xhpl.sh script.
+To get an 'apples to apples' comparison with the previous method, I first launched mpiexec specifying a single process:
+- Use the HPL.dat from the previous test: cd ~/raspberrypi-hpl/configs cp HPL.dat.xhpl HPL.dat
+        cd ..
+        cd scripts
+- Edit the run_mpi.sh script change the execute line to read:
+        COMMAND="/opt/mpich/3.3.2/bin/mpiexec -n 1 ${WORKDIR}/hpl-2.3/bin/rpi4-mpich/xhpl"
+- Run with mpiexec (# processes = 1)
+        ./run_mpi.sh
+- This will run 10 times, just as it did in Test #1

+#### Test #3: Launching with mpiexec (n=4)

+This method calls xhpl directly via the run_xhpl.sh script.
+To get an 'apples to apples' comparison with the previous method, I first launched mpiexec specifying a single process:

+- Use the HPL.dat.mpiexec:
+        cd ~/raspberrypi-hpl/configs
+        cp HPL.dat.mpiexec HPL.dat
+        cd ..
+        cd scripts
+- Edit the run_mpi.sh script change the execute line to read:
+        COMMAND="/opt/mpich/3.3.2/bin/mpiexec -n 4 ${WORKDIR}/hpl-2.3/bin/rpi4-mpich/xhpl"
-- Run with mpiexec
+- Run with mpiexec (# processes = 4)

-        mpiexec -n <# of processes> -ppn <# of processes per node> -f <hostfile> myprog.exe
+        ./run_mpi.sh
+- This will run 10 times, just as it did in Test #1 and #2

+## Test Results